 Beneficient is a technology-enabled financial services holding company that (together with its subsidiaries) provides simple, rapid, and cost-effective liquidity solutions to participants in the alternative asset industry through its end-to-end online platform, AltAccess.
 BCG’s products and services are designed to meet the unmet needs of mid-to-high net-worth individual investors, small-to-midsize institutional investors, family offices, and fund general partners.
-Its bespoke liquidity solutions for otherwise illiquid alternative asset investments are delivered through proprietary technology and an innovative financing and trust structure.
+Its bespoke liquidity solutions for otherwise illiquid alternative asset investments are delivered through proprietary technology and a financing and trust structure.
 It has three reportable segments consisting of Ben Liquidity, Ben Custody and Customer ExAlt Trusts.

 Market capitalization, or "market cap", is the aggregate market value of a company represented in a dollar amount.
 Since it represents the “market” value of a company, it is computed based on the current market price (CMP) of its shares and the total number of outstanding shares.